H1ghBre4k3r/dependory/README.md

 }
 ```

-In another class, where you want to inject `OtherClass`, to the same:
+In another class, where you want to inject `OtherClass`, do the same:

 ```ts
 import { Singleton } from "dependory";